totocaster/Nihongo/README.md

 Nihongo is powered by [Yahoo Japan's morphological analysis][yjma] API.
 Support of multiple—online and offline—service would be nice, but this is only option for now.

 ---

 ⚠️ **This is work in progress repo.
 I'll start accepting PRs as soon as I have this repo all tidy.
-By that time proper docs will be in place too.**
+By that time proper docs will be in place too.** Here is how my todo list looks like now:

+- [x] Implement framework so its usable
+- [ ] Add error handling
+- [ ] Add tests and test cases
+- [ ] Consider adding sample iOS/iPhone app
+- [ ] Proper in-line documentation
+- [ ] Clear documentation in README (you are looking at it now)
+- [ ] Add Cococapods support
+- [ ] Add Carthage support
+- [ ] watchOS + tvOS support
+- [ ] macOS support (perhaps?)

 Thanks for checking-out Nihongo!